Irio/my_moip-rails/README.md

 Payment notifications (NASP)
 ----------------------------

-Do you need to perform a action when a payment is set as done (money already in your account)?
+Do you need to perform an action when a payment is set as done (money already in your account)?

 Create a controller inherited from `MyMoipRails::PurchasesController` and set its route.